xdgrulez/kash.py/docs/_build/markdown/source/kashpy.md

 ```

-#### flatmap(topic_str, flatmap_function, group=None, offsets=None, config={}, key_type='str', value_type='str', n=-1, batch_size=1)
+#### filter(topic_str, filter_function, group=None, offsets=None, config={}, key_type='str', value_type='str', n=-1, batch_size=1)
-Subscribe to and consume messages from a topic and transform them in a flatmap-like manner.
+Subscribe to and consume messages from a topic and return only those messages fulfilling a filter condition.

-Subscribe to and consume messages from a topic and transform them in a flatmap-like manner, optionally explicitly set the consumer group, initial offsets, and augment the consumer configuration.
+Subscribe to and consume messages from a topic and return only those messages fulfilling a filter condition, optionally explicitly set the consumer group, initial offsets, and augment the consumer configuration.
 Stops either if the consume timeout is exceeded (`consume.timeout` in the kash.py cluster configuration) or the number of messages specified in `n` has been consumed.

 * **Parameters**